 I often have leftover cooked rice in my fridge, since I do a lot of meal prep.
 If you don’t, get this going as well.
 Use a rice cooker, Instant Pot or stove top method.
 Your choice.

 Meanwhile, drain and rinse your canned chickpeas.
 As your rinsing, some skins may come loose.
 Remove any loose skins but don’t worry about removing them all.
-Place the chickpeas in a small skillet, together with the lime juice and seasonings and heat over medium low heat for a few minutes until heated through and the lime juice is mostly absorbed.
+Place the chickpeas in a small pan, together with the lime juice and seasonings and heat over medium low heat for a few minutes until heated through and the lime juice is mostly absorbed.

 Once these final two components are ready, your potato and rice should be too.
-Then just assemble everything into your bowl and drizzle with sriracha or hot sauce of choice.
+Then just assemble your chickpea buddha bowl and drizzle with sriracha or your choice of dressing.